Slvr-one/TheGarrison/README.md

 </div>

-* Hello there!
+* Hi!
-* This is my portfolio git repository where you can browse through the infrastructure of underling virtualization, provisioned for local / cloude computing and clustering, by Terraform, Ansible, Kubeadm tools & more.
+* This is my portfolio git repository where you can browse through the infrastructure of underling virtualization, demonstraiting some of App deploing and maintnence nedded, provisioned for local / cloude computing and clustering, by Terraform, Ansible, Kubeadm tools & more.

 ## Table of Contents: